Role of hydrogen bonding in charge-ordered organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ probed by $^{127}$I nuclear

-In this letter, we propose $^{127}$I-nuclear quadrupole resonance (NQR) as a microscopic tool to examine the specific H-I$^{-1/2}$ bonds, which has never been applied to organic conductors.
-The NQR spectra of \aI\ are quantitatively reproduced using ﬁrst-principles calculations, which enables us to claim the microscopic interactions that occur during the CO transition.
-Utilizing another merit of NQR, unlike with $^{13}$C NMR, we can directly observe static and dynamic charge properties via an electric field gradient (EFG), and we found the zig-zag-like charge modulation in the CO state across a first-order transition.
-Long-range electrostatic interaction from the ET layer is the first source, and the local hydrogen bonding between the I$_3$ anions and ET molecules is a secondary source to split NQR spectral lines.
+In this paper, we propose $^{127}$I-nuclear quadrupole resonance (NQR) as a microscopic tool to examine the specific H-I$^{-1/2}$ bonds.
+The NQR spectra of \aI\ are qualitatively reproduced using ﬁrst-principles calculations, which enables us to claim the microscopic interactions that occur during the CO transition.
+Utilizing another merit of NQR, unlike with $^{13}$C NMR, we can directly observe static and dynamic charge properties via an electric field gradient (EFG), and we found the zigzaglike charge modulation in the CO state across a first-order transition.
+Only one of two I-spectral lines shows significant splitting at $T_\mathrm{CO}$, which cannot be reproduced by an electrostatic interaction only from the ET layers, and an interaction between the ET and I$_3$ layers through such a hydrogen bonding is necessary.
 The nuclear spin-lattice relaxation rate ($1/T_{1}$) is dominated by local fluctuation of the I$_3$ anions, of which the energy is five times smaller than the Debye frequency.
-We also found enhancements of $1/T_{1}$ just below the CO transition temperature, $T_\mathrm{CO}$.
+We also found enhancements of $1/T_{1}$ just below $T_\mathrm{CO}$.